 Additionally, a shared-leg design gives the arrangement sturdiness and links pieces together with a simple design.

-Neighbor’s sustainability mission continues in the materials that are used to create their outdoor furniture pieces.
+Neighbor’s sustainability mission continues in the materials that are used to create their modern outdoor furniture pieces.
 They use FSC certified teak, and their cushions are covered in Sunbrella fabrics, made to withstand the brutal Arizona sun and also frigid temperatures in other regions during the winter.
 The FSC is focused on responsibly harvesting trees, replanting trees, and ensuring living wages and workers’ rights in their industry.

 Sunbrella prides themselves on sending no waste to the landfills, and Neighbor is working with them to expand their current colorway offerings to include new options made with 50 to 90 percent post-consumer recycled yarns.
 Neighbor also ships its furniture in flatpack boxes, saving space with shipping and minimizing fuel usage as well.